Huayna Picchu 64 articles

 • 6) What type of ticket do I need to climb Huayna Picchu?

-The required ticket is the “Machu Picchu + Huayna Picchu (Route 3A)”, which includes access to the citadel through circuit 3 and to the mountain.
+The required ticket is “Machu Picchu + Huayna Picchu (Route 3A)”, which includes access to the citadel through circuit 3 and to the mountain.

 • 7) Can children climb Huayna Picchu mountain?

-Admission is restricted to those over 12 years of age, due to the difficulty and risk associated with the most challenging sections.
+Admission is restricted to those over 12 years of age due to the difficulty and risk associated with the most challenging sections.

 • 8) How long does it take to go up and down Huayna Picchu mountain?